- What are tonsils?

 Therefore, you must always see a physician if you see holes, blisters, pus or stones in your tonsils, as the proper medical examination is required to rule out some serious issues.

-Here is an overview of disorders, which are frequently associated with holes in tonsils.
+These are some of the disorders frequently associated with holes in tonsils.

 This bacteria causes acute inflammation of tonsils, which is accompanied by fever, sore throat, and painful swallowing (8).